ceedee666/cloud_based_is/README.md

 Ultimate success of those newly developed ideas then depends on the organizational willingness to embrace the new direction.
 But first things first.

-`"what's the harm of collecting invoices manually and also typing them into your Enterprise-Resource-Planning system manually after all?"`
+`"what's the harm of collecting invoices manually and also typing them into your Enterprise -Resource-Planning system manually after all?"`

 There are multiple studies and reports on automation impacts on human labor.
 We are quoting just two to make the point: According to the